Contact information

 RESEARCH VISION AND OBJECTIVES

-Soft tissue joint diseases present an immense global burden and significant cost to the NHS.
-Pathologies affecting tendons (tendinopathy), tendon–bone attachments (enthesopathy) and the joint capsule (frozen shoulder) are common causes of pain, chronic disability and reduction in life quality, which are exacerbated with ageing.
+Soft tissue diseases of the joint present an immense global burden and significant cost to the NHS.
+Pathologies affecting tendons (tendinopathy), tendon–bone attachments (enthesopathy) and the joint capsule (frozen shoulder and knee arthrofibrosis) are common causes of pain, chronic disability and reduction in life quality, which are exacerbated with ageing.

 Joint soft tissues, including the synovium, capsule, tendon and entheses, are predominantly composed of mesenchymal stromal cells including fibroblasts, tissue-resident macrophages and blood and lymphatic vascular endothelial cells.
-Our research programme investigates the cellular and molecular processes concerned with the development of chronic inflammation and fibrosis in disorders of musculoskeletal soft tissues to:
+Our research programmes aim to:

-* Identify the cellular & molecular basis of diseases affecting tendons (tendinopathy, tendon tears) and the shoulder joint capsule (frozen shoulder)
+* Identify the cellular & molecular basis of diseases affecting tendons (tendinopathy, tendon tears) and the joint capsule (frozen shoulder, knee arthrofibrosis)

-* Identify new therapeutic strategies to promote resolution of inflammation in tendinopathy and frozen shoulder
+* Identify new therapeutic strategies to promote resolution of inflammatory fibrosis in these conditions

 Research Impacts